gchq/stroom-docs/content/en/docs/install-guide/setup/mysql-server-setup.md

 ## Simple Install

-Ensure the database is running, create the database and access to it
+Ensure the database is running, then create the database and grant access to it:

 {{< command-line "stroomuser" "host" >}}
 mysql --user=root